pippinbarr/pippinbarr.github.io/content/cv/index.md

 ### Game design

+- Mentor for CPH:LAB team "Dioramas of the Unused".
+Part of CPH:DOX.
+2024-2025.
 - Jury member for the GAMERella Game Jam.
 2021.
 - International Choice Awards Network Member.
 2018–present.
 - Jury member for IndieCade.
 2014–2019, 2022.